RabbitMQ — How to send delayed/scheduled messages for Webhooks with exponential backoff?

 After logging into the Management Dashboard, create a virtual host if you haven't already.
 I generally prefer to create a virtual host because it provides logical grouping and separation of the resources.

-Here, I created a virtual host named: my-host.
+Here, I created a virtual host named: my-host

 Step 2: Create an Exchange

-Now, go to the Exchanges tab and "Add a new exchange".
+tab and "Add a new exchange".

-2. Add a name of your exchange.
-Here, I put my-exchange.
+or whatever virtual host you just created in step 1. - Add a name of your exchange.
+Here, I put

-3. Change the Type to topic.
+.
 (Discussion on what type of exchange is out of scope for this blog)

 Step 3: Create Queues

 As we discussed above, we need to create 2 queues.
-To do that, go to Queues tab and "Add a new queue".
+To do that, go to Queues

 For the first queue, you just need to configure these 2 fields:

-1. Virtual host: my-host
+- Virtual host:

-2. Name: primary-queue
+primary-queue

 For the second queue,

-1. Virtual host: my-host
+- Virtual host:

-2. Name: waiting-queue
+waiting-queue

-3. To add the Arguments, click on Dead letter exchange, set the value: my-exchange.
+- To add the Arguments, click on

 Step 4: Set up Exchange Bindings for Routing

-After creating these 2 queues successfully, again go to Exchanges tab and click on the exchange that we created in step 2.
-In my case, it's my-exchange.
+tab and click on the exchange that we created in step 2.
+In my case, it's my-exchange

-Now expand Bindings and add the following details:
+and add the following details:

-1. To queue: primary-queue
+- To queue:

-2. Routing key: primary
+- Routing key:

 That's it.